 I mention in the first video that one of the reasons I sometimes use these techniques, is that it gives me a starting point for when I do hand color with the pastels.
 It’s cheaper and easier to experiment in the computer than on actual prints.

 I tried to find some information on digital hand coloring using iPhoto, but was unsuccessful.
-I am not sure if you can do it in iPhoto, but if any of you know a way to hand color using that program, please share by commenting on this post.
+I am not sure if you can do it in iPhoto, but if any of you know a way to hand color using that program, please let me know.

 Watch this video first: